lindsayrr8/lindsayrr8.github.io/_posts/2025-02-15-my-new-blog-post.md

 In particular, with the spirit of Plotly's browser-based visualizing in mind, I chose to code my graph using **Jupyter Notebook.** Jupyter Notebook is another freebie interactive browser-based environment that is used by industry data scientists, analysts, researchers, and other information professionals.
 It differs from Plotly in that Jupyter is a little more technical.
 But as you will see, we will be using Plotly's Python package to recreate the graph utilizing Jupyter Notebook.

+After booting up Jupyter Notebook and creating a new file, we need to import a few necessary `Python` libraries: